kouichi310/exp-cpu/README.md

 CPU0,PC=0x9c>
 ```

 The quick sort example also fails to finish sorting.
-The simulator reports "Too Many Instructions are Executed" and memory at `0x100` still shows the initial unsorted values `5, 4, 3, 2, 1`.
+Despite the higher instruction budget the simulator eventually stops with "Too Many Instructions are Executed" and the array remains `5, 4, 3, 2, 1`.

 ## Clean